polotno-project/polotno-node/README.md

 ## Your own client

 By default `polotno-node` ships with the default Polotno Editor with its (hopefully) last version.
-If you use experimental API such as `unstable_registerShapeModel` and `unstable_registerShapeComponent`, the rendering may fail if you use unknow elements types.
+If you use experimental API such as `unstable_registerShapeModel` and `unstable_registerShapeComponent`, the rendering may fail if you use unknown elements types.

 In that case you can use your own client editor.
 You need to create a public html page with `store` as global variable and mount just `<Workspace />` component from `polotno/canvas` module.
 Take a look into `client.html` file and `client.js` file in this repo as a demo.
 In your own version of the Editor you can use experimental API to define custom components.

 Pass `url` option to `createInstance` function with public url of your client editor.

+**Note: you will have to maintain the last version of your client editor by yourself.
+Better to keep using the last **

 ```js
 const { createInstance } = require('polotno-node');